310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 In two weeks, we’re gonna have the Halloween Party—

-And it sounds like we’re gonna be participating in it together with Ra*bits and another unit.
+And it sounds like we’re gonna participate in it together with Ra*bits and another unit.

 So we’re all in the same boat together this time~♪
 {% endbubble %}